lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

     KEM-ALGORITHM, {KEMAlgSet} }
 ~~~

-The KEM's `CompositeKemParams` sequence MUST contain the same component algorithms listed in the same order as in the associated CompositePublicKey.
+The KEM's `CompositeKemParams` sequence MUST contain the same component algorithms listed in the same order as in the associated CompositeKEMPublicKey.

 For explicit composite algorithms, it is required in cases where one or both of the components themselves have parameters that need to be carried, however the authors have chosen to always carry it in order to simplify parsers.
 Implementation SHOULD NOT rely directly on the algorithmIDs contained in the `CompositeKemParams` and SHOULD verify that they match the algorithms expected from the overall composite AlgorithmIdentifier.